The request for a Working group statement

 Procedure for issuing an EOSC CZ WG Statement on Mini-Projects

-Only EOSC WG members who fulfill these criteria are eligible to vote about the Statement:
+Only EOSC WG members who fulfil these criteria are eligible to vote about the Statement:

-- They are active working group members at the request deadline.
+• they are active working group members at the request submission deadline;

 The start of the assessment is chosen as agreed by the specific working group.
+It must take place after all applications for a WG statement had been collected, i.e. from February 23, 2026, and must be closed no later than no later than March 24, 2026 in order to the WG statement to be attached to mini-project application.
 Eligible EOSC CZ WG members may vote about the statement for a period of 3 calendar days.
 They can support or reject the request or abstain from voting.

 For the statement to be valid, at least 30% of eligible EOSC CZ WG members must participate in the assessment.
 If a mini-project contains multiple outputs, the WG has to vote about each output individually.
 The WG statement will be based on a majority vote among the eligible members excluding those who abstain.

 If fewer than 30% of eligible members participate in the vote, a second-round vote will be held.
-If the mini-project fails to obtain a valid positive statement in the second round, the statement will be considered negative for the given mini-project call round.
+If the mini-project fails to obtain a valid positive statement in the second round, the statement will be considered negative for the given mini-project call.

 The EOSC CZ WG statement for a specific mini-project will be confirmed by the WG secretary, who will oversee the proper execution of the evaluation process.

-The applicant will receive the Statement from the relevant EOSC CZ WG within one month after the deadline for submitting requests.
+The applicant will receive the Statement from the relevant EOSC CZ WG within 30 calendar days after the deadline for submitting requests.

 When submitting a mini-project application to "IS Věda", the applicant attaches a Statement of the relevant WG and also the Request for an EOSC WG statement, on which the Statement is based.